firstdarkdev/CraterLib/README.md

 # CraterLib

-This is a branch for porting automation.
-Commits and Pull Requests should NEVER target this branch directly
+This is a branch for all supported LTS versions.
+Please do NOT directly submit changes and PR's here.
+Submit them to the DEV branch instead

 ### Supported Minecraft Versions